hyperknot/openfreemap/website/blocks/main.md

 ## What is the tech stack?

 There is no tile server running; only Btrfs partition images with 300 million hard-linked files.
 This was my idea; I haven't read about anyone else doing this in production, but it works really well.
+(You can read more about it on [GitHub](https://github.com/hyperknot/openfreemap).

 There is no cloud, just dedicated servers.
 The HTTPS server is nginx on Ubuntu.